ArianeMora/enzyme-tk/README.md

 ## Usage

-If you have any issues at all just email me using my caltech email: amora is the name!
+If you have any issues at all just email me using my caltech email: `amora at caltech . edu`

 ## Things to note